By Spc. Autumn A. HopeJuly 7, 2009

 "I chose her because she is strong, capable and does not flinch under pressure," said Maj.
 Betty S. Cummiskey, 304th CA BDE HHC commander.

-The 304th CA BDE was activated in April 2008 and deployment to Iraq in support of the XVIII Airborne Corps.
-The 304th CA BDE headquarters company is responsible for supporting all of the brigades efforts while in theater, including providing tactical movements for brigade assets and the brigade commander.
+The 304th CA Bde. was activated in April 2008 and deployed to Iraq in support of the XVIII Airborne Corps.
+The 304th CA Bde. headquarters company is responsible for supporting all of the brigades efforts while in theater, including providing tactical movements for brigade assets and the brigade commander.

 The convoy security team is a collaboration of Soldiers from the HHC platoons.
 Over the course of their deployment the team has made a variety of missions all throughout the country, as far north as Tirkrit; some 90 miles north of Baghdad and 110 miles south to Diwaniya.

-Sergeant Orlando R. Cheatham, assistant operations sergeant and lead convoy security team driver said he would take a female gunner over a male any day.
+Sgt.
+Orlando R. Cheatham, assistant operations sergeant and lead convoy security team driver, said he would take a female gunner over a male any day.
 He said on a previous deployment his unit was ambushed and he had a female gunner who stayed calm and focused.

 "I held my own and I think I earned the respect of the other guys," Torres said.

-MacDonald is a Captain in the Philadelphia Police Department and said much of his military and civilian training goes hand-and-hand.
+MacDonald is a captain in the Philadelphia Police Department and said much of his military and civilian training goes hand in hand.
 He said he has been able to share his knowledge and expertise from his past deployments and from the police department with his Soldiers.

 "I taught Torres everything I know," MacDonald joked.

 Torres recognizes she is the minority in her civilian and military career fields, but it does not stop her from following her dreams.
 In fact, it drives and motivates her to work that much harder to prove she is capable of doing anything she sets her mind to.
-Being almost six feet tall is an advantage, but Torres said even if she were only five foot she would find a way to still be the gunner.
+Being almost six-feet tall is an advantage.
+But Torres said even if she were only five feet she would find a way to still be the gunner.

 "She's a squared away Soldier and I push her real hard to be the best she can be," he said.